sriramab/gamamanual/Tutorial__LuneraysFlu_step4.md

-# 1. Creation of a first basic disease spreading model
+# 4. Use of a graph to constraint the movements of people]
-This first step illustrates how to create simple agents and make them move in their environment.
+This fourth step illustrates how to use a graph to constraint the movements of agents

 ![https://github.com/gama-platform/gama/wiki/images/Tutorials/Luneray's flu/luneray4.tiff](https://github.com/gama-platform/gama/wiki/images/Tutorials/Luneray's flu/luneray4.tiff)